-It’s annual ‘Fraud the Facts’ report aims to reveal the extent of the fraud detection and prevention challenge facing organisations today.
+It’s annual ‘Fraud the Facts’ report aims to reveal the extent of the fraud detection and prevention challenge facing organizations today.

 If we look specifically at the area of the report that our business specialises in – Cardholder-Not-Present (CNP) payments (which in UK Finance’s study also includes mail order and internet, as well as telephone-based transactions – and is classified as ‘remote purchase frauds’) – some interesting findings were published: